 Bracha Tenenbaum received her BA in Philosophy from Columbia University.
 She has taught Hebrew and Judaic studies to grades K-5 and enjoys helping students through the writing process.
-She currently works as a computer programmer at a Missoula startup and spends her free time painting, trail running or playing Dominion.
+She currently works as a computer programmer at a Missoula startup.

 Liana Imam is an MFA candidate in fiction at the University of Montana.
-She teaches undergraduate composition, is a fiction editor for CutBank Literary Magazine, and loves cooking noodles from every part of the world.
+She teaches undergraduate composition, and is a fiction editor for CutBank Literary Magazine.

 Ashley Warren has an MFA in fiction from the University of Southern Maine.
 She teaches writing at Montana State University Billings, the Big Sky Writing Workshops, and in Billings public schools through the nonprofit organization Arts Without Boundaries.